 The European Association of Conservatoires (AEC) represents institutions concerned with training for the music profession across 55 countries.
 Contact details for AEC members are listed on the website.

-Lists dance schools and open classes, with summary information about individual dance schools and links taking you to the website for each institution.
+Lists dance schools and open classes, with summary information about individual dance schools and links to their respective websites.

 Reference directories listing degree courses and professional development courses:

 The following publications can be found within the Jerwood Library of the Performing Arts.
-If you are a graduate of Trinity Laban, please click here for information about access to the Jerwood Library on Trinity Laban's Alumni webpage.
+If you are a graduate of Trinity Laban, there is information about access to the Jerwood Library on Trinity Laban's Alumni webpage.

 The Performing Arts Yearbook (Europe)